paulanthonywilson/2014blog/pages/stagecoach-mitchell/index.md

 {% stagecoach %}
 {% cctv 1953.06 1 Approaching the pedestrian crossing%}

+At a reported speed of about 25mph, the bus doesn't get that much closer.
+I'm forcing the bus to go 5mph below the speed limit - a reasonable speed for that section of road approaching a bend.

 {% stagecoach %}
 {% cctv 1953.07 1 At the the pedestrian crossing%}